Iryna Vereshchuk: Early life and education

-Career and political activity
+Career

 After graduating from Military School, Vereshchuk served as an officer in the Ukrainian Army for five years.
 From May 2007 to June 2008, she worked as a lawyer at Rava-Ruska City Council.

 From June to October 2010, she was deputy head of Zhovkva Region State Administration on humanitarian issues and foreign policy.

 She was elected mayor of Rava-Ruska on 30 October 2010.
 At the time she was the youngest female mayor in Ukraine.
 She governed the city for five years.

 Vereshchuk was a candidate in the 2014 Ukrainian parliamentary election.
 As an independent candidate she gained 4.46% of the votes (6th place) in Ukraine's 122nd electoral district (centred in Yavoriv) and lost the election to Volodymyr Parasyuk (who won with 56.56% of the votes).

 On 17 February 2015, she left her post as mayor of Rava-Ruska due to what she called constant pressure from "pseudopatriots".

 During 2015 and 2016, Vereshchuk studied in Poland under the Kirkland program, she researched Poland's experience of decentralization.

 In April 2016, Vereshchuk became President of the International Center for Baltic and Black Sea Studies and Consensus Practices.
 She headed it until 2019.

 Since September 2017, she is a PhD (docent) of the Department of Political Sciences of the National Pedagogical Drahomanov University.

 In 2019, Vereshchuk was elected a People's Deputy of Ukraine in the 2019 Ukrainian parliamentary election for Servant of the People as number 29 on its election list.
 In parliament she became Chairperson of the Sub-committee on National Security and Defense of the Verkhovna Rada Committee on National Security, Defense and Intelligence.
 From 4 September to 15 November 2019, she was a representative of the government at the Verkhovna Rada (Ukraine's parliament).
 She relinquished these duties in November 2019.

 Vereshchuk was the candidate of Servant of the People for the post of Mayor of Kyiv in the 2020 Kyiv local election set for 25 October 2020.
 The Kyiv City Territorial Election Commission announced on 6 November that in the election she had received 39,321 votes, securing fifth place and losing the election to incumbent mayor Klitschko who was re-elected in the first round of the election with 50.52% of the votes, 365,161 people had voted for him.

-On 4 November 2021, Vereshchuk was appointed Deputy Prime Minister of Ukraine and Minister for Reintegration of Temporary Occupied Territories.
+On 4 November 2021, Vereshchuk was appointed Deputy Prime Minister of Ukraine and Minister for Reintegration of Temporary Occupied Territories in the Shmyhal Government.

+On 8 September 2024 Vereshchuk was appointed deputy head of Office of the President of Ukraine, the government office lead by Andriy Yermak.